NewmanDaniel/ShopTracker/README.md

 # ShopTracker
 ## What is it?
 ShopTracker is a script that assists in testing your online store.
-It scrapes your shopify store for data (including bold product options) and stores it in a local database.
+It scrapes your shopify store for product data (including bold product options) and stores it in a local mysql database.

 ## dependencies
 mysql, phantomJS, beautifulsoup